-3.2.3.
-Solution of the underlying PDE problems.
-All direct, sensitivity and adjoint problems to be solved as part of the numerical optimization strategies described above are either of elliptic or parabolic (convection-diffusion) type.
+3.1.3.
+Solution of the PDE problems.
+All resulting direct, sensitivity and adjoint problems used in either of the optimization methods described above are either of elliptic or parabolic (convection-diffusion) type.
 Hence, similar numerical techniques can be employed for their solution.
+The three convection-diffusion problems (2.10), (3.7), (3.9) as well as the three steady-state diffusion problems (2.11), (3.16), (3.17) are solved with the same software code in case of source and coefficient estimation, respectively.

-The solutions of all 3D problems are calculated by means of the software package DROPS [13].
+The solutions of all three 3D problems are calculated by means of the software package DROPS [13].
 DROPS is based on multi-level nested grids and conforming finite element discretization methods.
-For time discretization a standard one-step $\theta$ -method is used.
+For time discretization a standard one-step θ -method is used.
 For the space discretization piecewise linear finite elements on a tetrahedral grid are employed.
 The resulting discrete systems of linear equations are solved by suitable Krylov subspace methods.
-In case of the convection-diffusion equations (i.e. (2.9), (3.7), (3.9)) we use a preconditioned Generalized Minimal Residuals (GMRES) method.
-For the diffusion problems (i.e. (2.10), (3.11), (3.12)) a preconditioned conjugate gradient (PCG) method is applied [27].
+In case of the convection-diffusion equations (2.10), (3.7), (3.9) we use a preconditioned Generalized Minimal Residuals (GMRES) method.
+For the diffusion problems (2.11), (3.16), (3.17) a preconditioned conjugate gradient (PCG) method is applied [29].
 For the simulations presented in this paper the SSOR method is used for preconditioning.
 Other options, for example multigrid solvers, are available in DROPS.
 In this paper we do not study efficiency of these solvers for the direct, the sensitivity and the adjoint problems.
 We use a fixed (quasi-uniform) mesh for discretization and prescribe a tolerance with which the discrete linear systems are solved.